 Beyond the franchise’s bombastic and charmingly-theatrical fight scenes, the Rocky films are known for their inspiring (and sometimes nakedly patriotic) training montages.
 None of which hit harder or resonate more deeply than in Rocky IV (1985).

-After Rocky’s rival-turned-friend Apollo Creed is killed in the ring by the seemingly-superhuman Russian fighter Ivan Drago, the two men prepare for their final clash in the Soviet Union.
+After Balboa’s rival-turned-friend Apollo Creed is killed in the ring by the seemingly-superhuman Russian fighter Ivan Drago, he and Drago prepare for their final clash in the Soviet Union.
 Their differing methods are juxtaposed over the course of a roughly 10-minute training montage.

 Rocky gets his cardio in by trudging through shin-deep snow and bounding across freezing rivers, while Drago runs laps in a darkened Soviet facility.
 The Russian is seen working through various bodybuilding exercises and hitting what appears to be several 400-pound-plus power cleans, while Balboa pushes a sled out of a snowbank or trains his back by doing pull-ups in a barn.